 Melbourne is the capital of the State of Victoria and Australia's second largest city.
-It is famous for its parks and gardens, historic buildings, theatres, galleries, restaurants, multicultural precincts, festivals and internationally recognized sporting events.
+It is famous for its parks and gardens, historic buildings, theatres, galleries, restaurants, multicultural precincts, festivals and internationally recognised sporting events.

 Melbourne is a well-planned city and very easy to get around.
-There is always plenty to do in Melbourne: please check www.whatsoninmelbourne.vic.gov.au
+There is always plenty to do in Melbourne: please check https://whatson.melbourne.vic.gov.au/